balena-io-examples/balena-aspnet-core/README.md

 We have a simple multi-stage build `Dockerfile` which is in the balena-template format.
 This is to allow our cloud builders to do variable substitution on things like `%%BALENA_ARCH%%` which make the image suitable for `amd64` and `armv7hf` targets.

-The helper script `install-dotnet.sh` is responsible for acquiring the correct verison of the framework binaries for your platform, which is invoked in both the `sdk` and final stages of the build; first to acquire the SDK binaries and then to acquire ONLY the runtime binaries.

 ## To deploy this project:

 + Create a balena application using the cloud dashboard, e.g. `myAspNetCoreApp`